GaetanBenoitDev/metaMDBG/README.md

 After successful installation, an executable named metaMDBG will appear in build/bin.

 ## Installation from source
 Required dependencies to be installed manually.
+We highly recommend installing using Conda as the software might not work depending on dependencies versions.

 ```
 git clone https://github.com/GaetanBenoitDev/metaMDBG.git